yochaigal/cairn/wip/2e/making-monsters.md

 | **Breath Attacks**             | **DEX** or **STR** |
 | **Spells, Rods or Staves**     | **WIL**            |

-## Use The Fiction
+### Use The Fiction

-Read the original stat block and surrounding commentary, then write a few sentences about the creature.
-Then convert what you've written to the Cairn monster stat block.
+The easiest way to convert a monster from another system is to read the original stat block and any associated text, then write a few sentences about the creature in plain English.
+Finally, convert what you've written to the Cairn monster stat block.

 Take for example this creature: